 8) Other.
 Anything else you would like to pre-register? (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned?)

-If there are differences in the construal level within the exclusion-other condition, we will analyze if the different reactions are correlated with participants’ current mood.

-After playing Cyberball, participants are asked to describe one of their co-players indicating age, gender, and height.
-We will investigate if there are differences in the co-player perception between the exclusion and inclusion groups.
+After playing Cyberball, participants are asked to describe one of the two other groups indicating age, gender, and height.
+We will investigate if there are differences in the group-perception between the exclusion and inclusion groups.

 9) Name.
 Give a title for this AsPredicted pre-registration Suggestion: use the name of the project, followed by study description.